adambhere/oss-review-toolkit/docs/GettingStarted.md

 ```

 This means that there have been issues with the dependency resolution of these packages.
 The reasons for these errors
-can be found in the log output of the `analyzer` or in the results file:
+can be found in the log output of the *Analyzer* or in the results file:

 ```
 Resolving NPM dependencies for '[npm-project-path]/package.json'...